zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 You thought I wouldn't plug it again, but here we are.
 In the very near future (ideally later today), vkoverhead will have some cases that isolate GPL fast-linking.
 This should prove useful for anyone looking to go from "fast" to fast.

-There's no big secret about it, and there's no architectural limitations on speed.
+There's no big secret about being truly fast, and there's no architectural limitations on speed.
 It just takes a little bit of elbow grease and some profiling.

 ## But Also
 The goal is to move GPL out of `RADV_PERFTEST` with Mesa 23.1.
 There's still some functional work to be done, but we're not done optimizing here either.